ExpressVPN Pricing: Subscription Options 2025

 How ExpressVPN Provides Online Privacy

-There’s also the fact that ExpressVPN is serious about keeping IP addresses hidden and safe from leaks.
+We can tell ExpressVPN takes IP address protection seriously because of its built-in leak prevention.
 It has a browser extension, for example, that prevents WebRTC leaks by completely disabling your browser’s WebRTC feature.
 This ensures that your public IP address is always hidden when connected to ExpressVPN.

 ExpressVPN Privacy Policy

 A privacy policy forms the foundation of any VPN service.
 ExpressVPN maintains a strict no-logs policy, meaning they don’t collect user activity data.
-That means if you use an ExpressVPN server in the U.K. to watch BBC News, neither ExpressVPN nor the BBC will know.
+That means if you use an ExpressVPN server in the U.K. to watch BBC iPlayer, neither ExpressVPN nor the BBC will know it’s you behind that U.K. IP address.
 But how can we trust ExpressVPN’s claims?

 ExpressVPN has submitted itself to multiple third-party audits.
-Recently, its privacy policy was audited by KPMG, one of the big-four international auditing firms.
-The 36-page report from KPMG details exactly what ExpressVPN’s servers record, how secure they are in the company’s possession, and with whom they are shared.
+Its privacy policy has been audited by companies like KPMG, which reviewed exactly what ExpressVPN’s servers record, how secure they are in the company’s possession, and with whom they are shared.
 Overall, ExpressVPN passed the audit.

 From a legal standpoint, ExpressVPN is protecting its users’ privacy simply by establishing its headquarters in the British Virgin Islands, a country outside the Five Eyes, Nine Eyes, and 14 Eyes surveillance networks.
 Essentially, that means the government can’t force ExpressVPN to turn over any of its customer data.